nascarsdale/nascarsdale/README.md

 I am particularly interested in how perturbing the planetary environment away from the Earth (e.g. host star properties, planet size, planet irradiation, other planets in the system, etc.) affects life's ability to survive and thrive.
 Before graduate school, I studied the giant clam genus Tridacna and its symbiosis with photosynthetic algae.
-I was fortunate enough to be exposed to origins research during a summer internship in a lab studying UV photochemistry's role in shaping
+I was fortunate enough to be exposed to origins research during a summer internship in a lab that studied UV photochemistry's role in adenine synthesis.

 This page has various code snippets I have written, including some for my favorite old-school real-time strategy game, Age of Empires II.